mccallofthewild/alexandrias-revenge/README.md

 ```
 yarn dev
 ```
-This simultaneously starts the server and updates the encrypted wallet (`wallet.json.enc`) to be your Arweave wallet encrypted with your password.
+This simultaneously starts the development server and updates the encrypted wallet (`wallet.json.enc`) to be your Arweave wallet encrypted with your password.

 ### Host
 Publish to Heroku, or your host of choice.